Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.UseReplication.md

 ## RECOMMENDATION

-Consider using GRS for storage accounts that contain data.
+Consider using a zone-redundant or geo-replicated SKU for storage accounts that contain data.

 ## EXAMPLES